comune-lang/comune/README.md

 - `cirmono` - the monomorphized and optimized cIR, right before it goes into LLVM codegen. this is useful for diagnosing issues with cIR optimization and transformation passes, as well as monomorphization issues.
 - `llraw` - the plain, unoptimized LLVM IR emitted by the compiler. i apologize for the state of this. useful for debugging LLVM codegen issues.
 - `ll` - the optimized LLVM IR. in debug builds, this won't be very different from the `.ll_raw` stage, but it can still be useful for sanity-checking the IR as a whole - if code is being optimized away that shouldn't be, it's likely the IR codegen is invoking Undefined Behaviour.
+- `none` - don't emit any build artifacts. this item is mutually exclusive with every other emit type. useful for i.e. running the compiler as a language server.

-the compiler accepts any non-empty list of these options, and emits them into the directory specified by `--out-dir` (by default the current working directory). for output types that involve invoking the linker (`bin`, `lib` and `dylib`), the output filename can be specified with `--output` or `-o`. the default is `a.out`.
+the compiler accepts any valid, non-empty list of these options, and emits them into the directory specified by `--out-dir` (by default the current working directory). for output types that involve invoking the linker (`bin`, `lib` and `dylib`), the output filename can be specified with `--output` or `-o`. the default is `a.out`.

 # building the test code